How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation

-Establishing approximations based on cardinal utilities (\eg, ``being truthful guarantees $\alpha$ fraction of the utility from best manipulation’’) is difficult since we only have access to ordinal preferences.
-For instance, in \Cref{ex:intro}, the improvement in voter 1’s utility (after changing the winner from $\cand{4}$ to $\cand{3}$) is tremendous if she is almost indifferent between $\{\cand{1}, \cand{2}, \cand{3}\}$ but really dislikes $\cand{4}$.
+Establishing approximations based on cardinal utilities (\eg, ``being truthful guarantees $\alpha$ fraction of the utility from best manipulation'') is difficult since we only have access to ordinal preferences.
+For instance, in \Cref{ex:intro}, the improvement in voter 1's utility (after changing the winner from $\cand{4}$ to $\cand{3}$) is tremendous if she is almost indifferent between $\{\cand{1}, \cand{2}, \cand{3}\}$ but really dislikes $\cand{4}$.
 However, it may also be insignificant if she is almost indifferent between $\{\cand{3}, \cand{4}\}$ instead.
-Rather than a utility-based analysis, we thus turn to a \emph{resource augmentation} approach, where the outcome of the ``best-possible’’ solution (in this case, the optimal manipulation) is compared with another method equipped with additional resources (in this case, truth telling with ``bonus'' votes)~\citep{roughgarden2020beyond}.
+Rather than a utility-based analysis, we thus turn to a \emph{resource augmentation} approach, where the outcome of the ``best-possible'' solution (in this case, the optimal manipulation) is compared with another method equipped with additional resources (in this case, truth-telling with ``bonus'' votes)~\citep{roughgarden2020beyond}.
 Thus, a rule's manipulation potential captures how approximately strategyproof it is.
-Resource augmentation and similar bicriteria approaches are frequently employed in mechanism design, from where we draw our inspiration (see \Cref{sec:related}). \end{enumerate}
+Resource augmentation and similar bicriteria approaches are frequently employed in mechanism design, from where we draw our inspiration (see \Cref{sec:bulow-klemperer}). \end{enumerate}